Expression of Interest

 - What investment models can align biodiversity restoration with livelihood generation and long-term risk reduction? (e.g., agroecology, blue carbon markets, or eco-tourism models that strengthen ecosystems and economic opportunity simultaneously)

-- How can corporate actors – including agribusiness, financial institutions, and natural resource companies – quantify and invest in resilience as a strategic asset to reduce operational and supply chain risk? (e.g., through regenerative agriculture, climate-smart sourcing, or community-based ecosystem stewardship)
+- How can corporate actors – including agribusiness, financial institutions, and companies – quantify and invest in resilience as a strategic asset to reduce operational and supply chain risk? (e.g., through regenerative agriculture, climate-smart sourcing, or community-based ecosystem stewardship)

 Supporting Must-Knows: (1), (3), (4)

 This track focuses on how public institutions, businesses, and communities can anticipate and manage the political, social, and ecological costs of change.
 It also calls for confronting “perverse resilience” – systems that remain robust but in ways that entrench inequality, degrade ecosystems, and suppress innovation.
 It invites scrutiny of trade-offs, sequencing, and safeguards in efforts to transform institutions, economies, or governance regimes that are resilient in the wrong ways.
-By planning for complexity rather than avoiding it, actors can design transitions that are not only ambitious, but fair, legitimate, and built to endure.
+By planning for complexity rather than avoiding it, actors can design transitions that are not only ambitious, but realistic, legitimate, and built to endure.

 Sessions in this track will explore key questions below (non-exhaustive list):